 KYC regulations are constantly evolving.
 If you believe your market is more likely to become regulated in the future, getting a head start on it now could save your business a painful redeveloping process.

 In Summary: why are KYC regulations an essential part of any financial process?

 - KYC processes help to protect financial organisations from money laundering and flags suspicious activity that point towards questionable sources of money, undervalued corporations or even illegal trade.

 - Establishing customer identity is an essential part of KYC.

 - The KYC process helps prevent financial fraud, such as identifying the use of fake or stolen IDs to apply for a loan, and receiving funding using fraudulent accounts.

 - Understanding the nature of customer activities is also crucial for KYC checks.
 This monitors transactions to analyse customer activity and ensures that a person or an organisation’s funding sources are legitimate.

 - KYC can also help you learn more about your client’s needs and goals to give them well-informed suggestions to support their business.

 Our platform: How can we help to scale?

 Sonovate provides tech-driven finance and workflow solutions to recruitment agencies, online labour marketplaces, consultancies, and other businesses that engage contractors and freelancers.
 Our platform is designed to reduce admin, save time, and let you focus on growing your business.
-Choose funding and back office for an all-in-one solution, or just invoice financing to complement existing systems.
-Our solution will help you unlock your cashflow to fund your growth.
+Choose from a funding and back office platform for an all-in-one solution, or just invoice finance to complement existing systems.
+Giving you flexibility when you need it to power your growth.